Public Computers are available at our Main Library, Meadows Branch, Reynolds Branch and NoBo Corner Library.

 - Users are limited to 90 min per day on all public computers.

 Guidelines for Public Computers

 - No food is allowed at the computers.
 Covered drinks are permitted.

 - Users must conform to the policies stated here and to our General Rules and Regulations when using library computers.

 - Boulder Public Library cards & Computer Use cards are non-transferable.
 Users must use their own library card to reserve a computer.
 The use of a friend or family member’s library card is not permitted and may result in the suspension of computer privileges.

 - Headphones are required for listening to any resource with an audio component.
-Users may purchase headphones from the library or use their own.

-- The last computer session of the day ends 15 minutes before the library closes.
+- The last computer session of the day ends 10 minutes before the library closes.